Counting Hallucinations in Diffusion Models: Introduction

 Among the various common types of hallucinated elements, such as counts, colors, spatial relationship, geometry, and physical realism, counting errors are particularly suitable for systematic study because they are not only easy to identify but also straightforward to quantify.
 This motivate us to begin by defining a specific form of hallucination termed \textbf{counting hallucination}. \emph{In this setting, the number of objects in training data is explicitly predetermined.
 Consequently, a generated image is deemed hallucinated whenever its object counts deviate from these predefined values.} For example, an image depicting a hand with six fingers is classified as a counting hallucination, since such a pattern never occurs in the RealHand dataset, as shown in the last row of \reffig{fig1}.
 To facilitate the study of such phenomena, we construct a dataset suite, CountHalluSet, consisting of three datasets that span a spectrum of morphological complexity for the countable objects: ToyShape (\emph{triangle}, \emph{square}, \emph{pentagon}), SimObject (\emph{mug}, \emph{apple}, \emph{clock}), and RealHand (\emph{finger}). \Reffig{fig1} illustrates representative examples from these datasets alongside corresponding counting hallucinations.

 In our quantification protocol for counting hallucinations, a critical step is the accurate identification and quantification of objects.
 To this end, we employ counting models tailored to each dataset.
-Leveraging these datasets and counting models, we examine how various denoising conditions (e.g., sampling steps, initial noise, the order of ODE solvers, and solver type) within diffusion models affect the counting hallucination rate.
-Besides, we conduct correlation analysis between counting hallucination rate and Fréchet Inception Distance (FID).
+Leveraging these datasets and counting models, we examine how various denoising conditions (e.g., sampling steps, initial noise, the order of ODE solvers, and solver type) within diffusion models affect counting hallucination rates.
+Besides, we conduct correlation analysis between counting hallucination rate and perceptual metrics, including Fréchet Inception Distance (FID) \cite{fid} and MUSIQ \cite{ke2021musiq}.

-Several significant findings or contributions include: \begin{itemize} \item Commonly applied numerical strategies in diffusion models, such as increasing sampling steps from 25 to 100, can help mitigate counting hallucinations in synthetic datasets but exacerbates them in the RealHand dataset. \item The correlations between counting hallucination rate and FID are dataset-dependent and solver-dependent, rather than intrinsic. \item Based on one of our findings, we propose a simple but effective method, termed joint-diffusion models, which can significantly reduce counting-based hallucinations and non-counting failures in the RealHand dataset. \end{itemize}
+Several significant findings or contributions include: \begin{itemize} \item Commonly applied numerical strategies in diffusion models, such as increasing sampling steps from 25 to 100, often fail to mitigate counting hallucinations in generating human hands, even though these techniques are effective in simpler synthetic datasets. \item A weak correlation is observed between the counting hallucination rate and perceptual metrics, whereas a strong correlation emerges between the non-counting failure rate and these metrics. \item Based on one of our findings, we propose a novel and promising training paradigm, termed joint-diffusion models, which can significantly reduce counting-based hallucinations and non-counting failures in the RealHand dataset. \end{itemize}